reTHINK-project/dev-msg-node-nomatrix/README.md

 ##### Testcases
 The NoMatrix MN does not come with it's own testcases.
 There is a common set of testcases for all Messaging Node implementations.
 They can be used to verify the correct behaviour of the MN according to the specification.

-You can find them including a Quickstart documentation at [Message Node tests](https://github.com/reTHINK-project/testbeds/tree/master/dev/mntest).
+You can find them including a Quickstart documentation at [Message Node tests](https://github.com/reTHINK-project/specs/tree/master/tests/msg-node).

-> TODO: The testbed repo is private and the testcases are therefore not accessible.